Scarygirl (film)

-Premise
+Plot

 Arkie lives with her father Blister, a giant octopus, on the Peninsula.
 They help plants recover from the loss of electricity that affects them.
 Meanwhile in the City of Light, Dr. Maybee is precisely using this electricity for his experiments: he also needs octopuses to help him recreate his lost daughter.
 Chihoohoo and his team, as well as Bunniguru and his Egg, go to Peninsula in search of a giant octopus for which they were promised a reward.

 Chihoohoo's team capture Blister for Dr. Maybe as Bunniguru and Egg encounter Arkie.
 Finding Blister gone, Arkie, Bunniguru and Egg go to the City of Light, where Arkie learns that 12 years ago, Dr Maybee's human daughter - Arkie Maybee - was killed at sea and Dr Maybee blames Blister, whom he experimented on to create present day Arkie.

 Chihoohoo's boss, The Keeper, reveals to Arkie her harbouring of several small octopuses, whom Dr. Maybee experimented on prior, telling how Dr. Maybee is now delusional and seeking eugenically perfect appearance at the dying sun's cost.

 Arkie confronts Dr. Maybee as The Keeper turns him over to the octopuses.
-Using the sun crystal and Dr. Maybe's energy beams, Arkie restores the sun whilst Dr. Maybe is rendered partially octopian as penance for his ruthlessness.
+Using the sun crystal and Dr. Maybe's energy beams, Arkie restores the sun whilst Dr. Maybee is rendered partially octopian as penance for his ruthlessness.